HBIbidunni/sorting_algorithms/README.md

-# ALX Project Sorting algorithms & Big O
+# The ALX Project Sorting algorithms & Big O
 ---------
 In this project, the core learnings center on `sorting algorithms` and the `Big O`: